HouzuoGuo/laitos/doc/[App]-phone-home-telemetry-handler.md

 <pre>
 {
     "CommandRequest": {
-        "Command": "PhoneHomePasswordPIN.s echo 456"                # laitos server would like monitored subject to run this app command
+        "Command": "PhoneHomePassword.s echo 456"                # laitos server would like monitored subject to run this app command
     },
     "CommandResponse": {
-        "Command": "MessageProcessorFiltersPasswordPIN.s echo 123", # monitored subject previously asked laitos server to run this app command
+        "Command": "MessageProcessorFiltersPassword.s echo 123", # monitored subject previously asked laitos server to run this app command
         "ReceivedAt": 1234567,                                   # unix timestamp at which laitos server received the app command
         "Result": "123",                                         # app command execution result "RunDurationSec": 3                                      # the duration it took for the app command to execute }
 }
 </pre>